ParallelMaths/parallel/pages/_archive/7-03-crosses-crosses.md

-# _Year 7 • Parallelogram 3_ Crosses and Crosses
+# Crosses and Crosses

 <div class="dictionary">

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

-__Origin__: late 16th century: from French parallélogramme, via late Latin from Greek parallēlogrammon, from parallēlos ‘alongside another’ + grammē ‘line’.

-1. a four-sided plane rectilinear figure with opposite sides parallel.
-2. a portmanteau word combining parallel and telegram.
-A message containing mischievous maths problems sent each week by the Parallel Project to bright young mathematicians.
+1. a portmanteaux word combining parallel and telegram.
+A message sent each week by the Parallel Project to bright young mathematicians.

 </div>

-Welcome to this week's Parallelogram designed for Year 7 students, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.

-* Start and stop whenever you like – your work will be saved each time.
-* But it is better to tackle each Parallelogram in one go.
+*	Tackle each Parallelogram in one go.
+Don’t get distracted.
-*	Complete by 7pm Sunday if your whole class is doing Parallelograms.
+*	Finish by midnight on Sunday if your whole class is doing parallelograms.
-*	Return after 7pm on Sunday to find your score, answers and explanations.
-*	Make sure you complete every challenge and hit the SUBMIT button.

-__IMPORTANT__ – you will get points for every correct answer (or nearly correct answer).

-__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+*	Your score & answer sheet will appear immediately after you hit SUBMIT.
+*	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

 ## 1. Junior Maths Challenge